 Lorry driver admits manslaughter of 39 people found dead in refrigerated truck

-Maurice Robinson, from Northern Ireland, had previously pleaded guilty to conspiracy to assist unlawful immigration and acquiring criminal property.
+Robinson appeared by video link from custody before Mr Justice Sweeney alongside four co-defendants.

-A lorry driver has pleaded guilty to the manslaughter of 39 people who were found dead in the back of a refrigerated truck.
+A people-smuggler has admitted killing 39 migrants who were found dead in the back of a refrigerated truck.

-The bodies of the Vietnamese nationals were discovered by emergency services at an industrial estate in Grays, Essex, shortly after the lorry arrived on a ferry from Zeebrugge in Belgium in the early hours of October 23 last year.
+The bodies of the Vietnamese nationals were discovered by emergency services at an industrial estate in Grays, Essex, shortly after a container arrived on a ferry from Zeebrugge in Belgium in the early hours of October 23 last year.

 Among the men, women and children were 10 teenagers, two of them 15-year-old boys.

+An Essex Police investigation into an alleged people-smuggling ring linked to the deaths led to charges against five men, including lorry driver Maurice Robinson.

-Five men charged following an investigation by Essex Police appeared for a virtual hearing at the Old Bailey before Mr Justice Sweeney.
+During a virtual hearing at the Old Bailey, 25-year-old Robinson admitted 39 counts of manslaughter on or before October 24 last year.

-Maurice Robinson, 25, of Craigavon in Northern Ireland, had previously pleaded guilty to conspiracy to assist unlawful immigration and acquiring criminal property.
+Robinson, of Craigavon in Northern Ireland, had previously pleaded guilty to conspiracy to assist unlawful immigration of non-European Union citizens between May 1 2018 and October 24 2019.

-During the hearing on Wednesday, the truck driver also admitted 39 counts of manslaughter on or before October 24 last year.

 Advertising

+The prosecution asked for three weeks to consider whether to go ahead with a trial on that charge.

+Robinson appeared by videolink from custody before Mr Justice Sweeney alongside four co-defendants on Wednesday.

-British Romanian Gheorghe Nica, 43, of Mimosa Close in Langdon Hills, denied 39 counts of manslaughter.
+He was jointly charged with British Romanian Gheorghe Nica, 43, of Mimosa Close in Langdon Hills, who denied 39 counts of manslaughter.

 Romanian national Alexandru-Ovidiu Hanga, 27, of Hobart Road in Tilbury, denied a charge of conspiracy to assist unlawful immigration.